mobijoker/Cyber/_posts/en/2016-07-07-syntax-highlighting-jekyll-github-pages.md

 ### Set up

 Ever since GitHub pages have upgraded Jekyll to version 3 you can use Rouge in combination with Jekyll that hosted on GitHub Pages natively.
 To get syntax highlighting working in Jekyll 2, we need to enable the Rouge syntax highlighter.
-To do this, just add the following one line to `_config.yml` file that placed in the root of your Jekyll website and ensure the `rouge` gem is installed properly.
+To do this, just add the following one line to `_config.yml` file that placed in the root of your Jekyll website, and ensure the `rouge` gem is installed properly.

 **1)** Open the `_config.yml` file and add the following line: